 - It cannot be the continuation of an existing project.

 - The Vacation Scholarship awards are not intended to compete with industrial or labour employment.
-The value of the Scholarship is £225 per week, with a minimum length of two weeks and the maximum is 12 weeks.
+The value of the Scholarship is £250 per week, with a minimum length of two weeks and the maximum is 12 weeks.
 All applicants should provide a strong case for support explaining why the requested lenght of support is necessary to their project.
-The Selection Committee reserves the right to reduce the lenght of an award is the case for support is made at the time of applying.
+The Selection Committee reserves the right to reduce the lenght of an award is the case for support is not satisfactory.